mtvs/laravel-reviews/README.md

 # Laravel Reviews

-This package provides reviews and ratings for the Laravel's Eloquent models.
+Ratings and reviews for the Laravel's Eloquent models.

-It enables the users to rate and review the reviewable models.
-Then admin can choose to approve the reviews to let them be shown.
+Users will be able to rate and review the reviewable models.
+Then these reviews can be approved and be shown.

-It adds the rating values, `rating_average` and `rating_count`, to a model from its reviews.
+You will be able to load the ratings average and count on a reviewable model and display them.

-It provides the abilty to sort the models to which reviews belong based on their rating from the reviwes using the Bayesian algorithm.
+It will provide the ability to sort the reviewables based on their ratings average using the Bayesian algorithm.

-## Components

-### The Review Schema

-It specifies the DB table structure.

-* id
-* rating
-* title
-* body
-* recommend
-* user_id
-* reviewable_type
-* reviewable_id

-### The Review Model

-It defines the relations to the `User` and `Reviewable` models.

-* reviewable()
-* user()

-### The Reviewable Trait

-It defines the relation to the `Review` model.
-And it loads the rating aggregations on the model.
-Also it provides the ability to sort the models based on their rating by defining a query scope to do that.

-* reviews()
-* withRating()
-* scopeHigestRated()

-### The `PerformsReviews` Trait

-It defines the necessary methods for the `User` model that perform the reviews.

-* reviews()
-* hasReviewed($reviewable): bool

-### The Reviews View

-It lists the reviews of a specefied model.
-It also provides the UI to the user to review a product.

-### The User's Reviews Controller

-It defines the method to handle the CRUD operations to enable a user to review a model.

-* index()
-* create()
-* update()
-* delete()

-### The Admin's Reviews View

-It lists the reviews for the adminstration.
-It provides the UI to approve the reviews.

-### The Admin's Reviews Controller

-It handles the listing and approval of the reviews for the admin.

-* index()
-* setApprovalStatus()